 Default HERE Path Matching runs at 9k GPS points per second per core.

 Production software should not log more than 10MB per run.

 Most use cases do not require Internet access, and should not incur Pipeline IO costs unless the data or configuration is pulled externally.

 Cloud Services: Points of Expense

-A "point of expense" refers to any event where data is transfered, stored, or computed using billable cloud services or where HERE Workspace standard or premium data is used and results in costs being incurred.
+A "point of expense" refers to any event where data is transfered, stored, or computed using billable cloud services or where HERE Platform standard or premium data is used and results in costs being incurred.
 In this use case, there are 11 potential points of expense.